testguid/RAI-is-money/readme.md

       - easily disabled if it ends up causing issues on the page
 - Supports additional crypto and fiat conversions.
 These conversions are based on the optimal and accurate RAI price route through uni v3 rai/dai.
 The target is priced in DAI and then into RAI.
 - Toggle the extension or site block list and conversions revert in real time, no refresh needed.
 - Supports spaces, commas, and dots as thousands separators.
-Supports commas and dots and decimal points.
+Supports commas and dots as decimal points.
 The conversions are rendered using the same style as the original text.
 - Conversions have the same decimal places as source text, except if the conversion would round to 0 in which case 1 decimal point is used.